AhmadVakil/AppAssetStudio/README.md

     <img src="https://raw.githubusercontent.com/AhmadVakil/AppAssetStudio/master/tutorial/config-file.png" width="600">
 </p>

 This is actually a JSON configuration file that is collapsible.
-We can change, and overwrite them directly.
+We can easily manipulate, delete keys or values, add new keys or values, and overwrite them back directly.
+This solution makes the JSON file easy to read and to understand, we can even visualize it and convert our JSON file into a nice looking diagram.